Bending rigidity, sound propagation and ripples in flat graphene

-It has been argued\cite{wang2016anharmonic,los2009scaling,katsnelson2013graphene,zakharchenko2009finite,mariani2008flexural,amorim2014thermodynamics,de2012bending,PhysRevB.91.134302,PhysRevB.96.094302} that the anharmonic coupling between in-plane and out-of-plane phonon modes renormalizes the dispersion of the ZA phonon modes, providing it with a linear term at small momenta that somewhat cures the pathologies.
-It has long been assumed\cite{refId0,PhysRevLett.69.1209} as well that the out-of-plane vibrational frequency of any continuous membrane acquires a linear term at small wavevectors once interactions are included.
-Also that their bending rigidity diverges logarithmically in this limit, yielding the dubious interpretation that the larger the membrane, the stiffer it becomes.
-The experimental confirmation of these ideas is challenging due to the difficulties in measuring the bending rigidity of graphene\cite{Blees2015,Lindahl2012} and the substrate effects on the dispersion of the ZA modes measured with hellium diffraction\cite{al2016acoustic,al2015helium,al2018resolving}.
+It has been argued~\cite{wang2016anharmonic,los2009scaling,katsnelson2013graphene,zakharchenko2009finite,mariani2008flexural,amorim2014thermodynamics,de2012bending,PhysRevB.91.134302,PhysRevB.96.094302} that the anharmonic coupling between in-plane and out-of-plane phonon modes renormalizes the dispersion of the ZA phonon modes, providing it with a linear term at small momenta that somewhat cures the pathologies.
+It has long been assumed~\cite{refId0,PhysRevLett.69.1209} as well that the out-of-plane vibrational frequency of any continuous membrane acquires a linear term at small wavevectors once anharmonic interactions are included.
+The linear term stiffens the membrane and consequently suppresses the amplitude of its ripples, which is usually studied from the height correlation function in momentum space, $\langle |h(\mathbf{q})|^2\rangle$.
+In the harmonic approximation it scales as $\langle |h(\mathbf{q})|^2\rangle\sim q^{-4}$ and it is corrected to $q^{-4+\eta}$, with $\eta\sim 0.80-0.85$, when the ZA modes is linearized~\cite{refId0,PhysRevLett.69.1209,mariani2008flexural,amorim2014thermodynamics,de2012bending}.
+Since the bending rigidity scales as $\langle |h(\mathbf{q})|^2\rangle q^4$~\cite{refId0}, this interpretation implies that the bending stiffness of all membranes and 2D materials diverges in the long wavelength limit, yielding the dubious interpretation that the larger the membrane, the stiffer it becomes.
+The experimental confirmation of these ideas is challenging due to the difficulties in measuring the bending rigidity of graphene~\cite{Blees2015,Lindahl2012} and the substrate effects on the dispersion of the ZA modes measured with hellium diffraction~\cite{al2016acoustic,al2015helium,al2018resolving}.
+However, the fact that independent experiments~\cite{al2015helium,tomterud2022temperature} find consistent values of the bending rigidity questions this picture.

-In this letter, by performing non-perturbative anharmonic calculations on graphene using both atomistic calculations and a membrane model, we convincingly show that a quadratic dispersion of the ZA mode in unstrained graphene, and any other 2D membrane, is actually expected and that it is compatible with well-defined sound waves.
-We also show that the bending stiffness of graphene is barely unaffected by phonon-phonon interactions.
-Our results are in stark contrast to the previously assumed behavior of membranes because we fully preserve rotational invariance and do not work with a low-energy model that breaks this symmetry.